Updated: May 2008

 7.1) The Composer Remembered in London & Dublin

-Today, a large marble statue of Balfe stands on a pedestal in the center of the Rotunda (entrance foyer) to the 'Theatre Royal Drury Lane, London, (see below), the very same theatre where Balfe experienced so much success with his operas, during the nineteenth-century.
-The statue was placed there in 1874.
+Today, a large marble statue of Balfe stands on a pedestal in the center of the entrance foyer to the 'Theatre Royal Drury Lane, London, (see below), the very same theatre where Balfe experienced so much success with his operas, during the nineteenth-century.
+The statue was placed there in 1874 by a group of Balfe friends and followers.

 Balfe Statue at the Theatre Royal, Drury Lane, London.
-Erected in 1874
+Erected in 1874. ©Basil Walsh.

 'His friend Michael Costa finalized the work.
-It was given an Italian libretto (Zaffira) and title and first performed as Il Talismano in London in 1874.
+It was given an Italian libretto (G. Zaffira) and title and first performed as Il Talismano in London in 1874.
 It had a stellar cast in soprano Christine Nilsson, and tenor Italo Campanini.
-Costa conducted it.
+Michael Costa conducted it.

 The opera achieved great success and was praised highly by the critics as Balfe's best work on a grand Italian scale.
-The opera was later performed in Dublin and New York and in Monte Carlo in 1918 and elsewhere.
+The opera was later performed in Dublin, New York and in Monte Carlo in 1918 and elsewhere.

 _________________________________________________________